vildesv/portfolio-vildesvenkesen/README.md

 - **Pokédex-inspired Projects** – Each GitHub project is displayed like a Pokédex entry, showing its name, type (mapped from the tech used), and year (Generation).
 - **Skills Type Mapping** – My skills are associated with Pokémon types, providing a fun and intuitive way to understand my tech stack.
 - **Gengar Animation** – The Gengar character moves dynamically between navigation buttons, adding personality while keeping the design clean.
+- **Dynamic GitHub Project Fetching** – Projects are automatically loaded from GitHub using the GitHub API.
+- **Responsive Popup Scaling** – Project popups scale smoothly across screen sizes, preventing footer overlap and improving readability.

 [🔗 View live demo here](https://portfolio-vildesvenkesen.vercel.app)